NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 Client Secret: consumer-secret
 ```

-### Perform OAuth 2.0 Authorize Code Flow
+### Perform OAuth2 Authorize Code Flow

-To initialize an OAuth 2.0 authorize code flow, use the `hydra token user`
+To initialize an OAuth2 authorize code flow, use the `hydra token user`
 command.
 It will generate the authorization url which the user must open in the
 browser.
-Requesting the authorization is the first step of the OAuth 2.0
+Requesting the authorization is the first step of the OAuth2
 authorize code flow.

-Requesting OAuth 2.0 Access and Refresh tokens is usually done using a library
+Requesting OAuth2 Access and Refresh tokens is usually done using a library
 for your programming language.
 Do not write this on your own.
 Here are some
 libraries for different languages: [Golang](https://github.com/golang/oauth2),
 [NodeJS](https://github.com/lelylan/simple-oauth2),